 Chair, Prof. Alon Tal, Department of Public Policy, Tel Aviv University, founder of the Israel Union for Environmental Defense (Adam Teva v’din), Arava Institute for Environmental Studies, Past member, Board of Directors - KKL/JNF

-Dr. Noah Efron, on Science, Technology & Society, Bar Ilan University, Member, Host of the “Promised Podcast”, Former Member of Tel Aviv City Council
+Prof. Noah Efron, on Science, Technology & Society, Bar Ilan University, Member, Host of the “Promised Podcast”, Former Member of Tel Aviv City Council

-Dr. Orr Karassin, Open University, Lecturer in Law and Environmental Regulation, Past Director, Life and Environment, NGO umbrella group, KKL/ JNF Board of Directors.
+Dr. Orr Karassin, Open University, Senior Lecturer in Law and Environmental Regulation, Past Director, Life and Environment, NGO umbrella group, KKL/ JNF Board of Directors.

 Mr. Bill Slott, Tour Guide, Environmental activist.